If you are unhappy with a financial product or service, you can complain.

-Unless they resolve your complaint within 3 business days of receiving it, all firms are required to respond in writing just to let you know they have received your complaint.
+Unless they resolve your complaint within 3 business days of receiving it, all firms are required to respond in writing to let you know they have received your complaint.
 So be sure you have a final response or that the relevant time period the firm has to consider complaint has elapsed before you contact the Financial Ombudsman Service, as in Step 3.

 Step 2: Make the complaint yourself

 There are many companies that offer to complain on your behalf, usually known as claim handlers, claims firms or claims management companies (CMCs).
 We regulate financial services and financial products CMCs operating in Great Britain.

 Step 3: Contact the Financial Ombudsman Service

-If you are not happy with the firm’s response, or you do not hear from them within 8 weeks, the Financial Ombudsman Service may be able to help you.
+If you are not happy with the firm’s response, or you do not hear from them within the relevant time period, the Financial Ombudsman Service may be able to help you.